A highway rest stop in the middle of the sea between Tokyo Bay and Chiba

 Complete range of facilities

 The lower three floors, which are for parking, can accommodate about 500 cars and trucks.
-The third floor has a small museum on the construction of the Aqua-Line and Umihotaru.
-It is also the home of the Bay FM and Inter FM radio stations.
+There is a small museum on the first floor and a theater on the fifth floor on the construction of the Aqua-Line and Umihotaru.

-A tower in the middle of the island supplies air to its facilities.
+A tower between Umihotaru and Kawasaki supplies air to the tunnel.
 It powers the artificial island using the continual winds of Tokyo Bay, earning it the name Kaze No To, which means Tower of Wind.

 If you are taking the Aqua-Line, Umihotaru is a must-see attraction.
 You can spend quite a bit of time there eating, shopping, and taking in the views.